 A 16th-century Burmese king who forged Southeast Asia's largest empire through relentless military campaigns and shrewd political integration.

-Bayinnaung was a whirlwind of conquest who transformed the Toungoo dynasty from a regional power into the dominant force of mainland Southeast Asia.
-Taking the throne in 1550 after a period of chaos, he spent the next three decades in a near-constant state of campaign, his armies marching from the Shan hills to the Mekong and the Chao Phraya basin.
-His genius lay not merely in victory but in consolidation; he bound a patchwork of kingdoms—including Siam (Ayutthaya), Lan Na, and Lan Xang—into a vast, tributary empire.
-He installed loyal vassals, married his family into local royalty, and promoted Theravada Buddhism as a unifying cultural force, while demanding military service and tribute.
-His capital at Hanthawaddy became a glittering, cosmopolitan hub.
-While his empire proved difficult for his successors to maintain, fracturing after his death, Bayinnaung's reign established a model of Burmese hegemony and left an indelible mark on the region's history, remembered as a golden age of power and ambition.
+Bayinnaung took the throne of the Toungoo dynasty in 1550 and spent three decades in near-constant military campaign.
+His armies marched from the Shan hills to the Mekong and the Chao Phraya basin.
+He bound a patchwork of kingdoms—including Siam (Ayutthaya), Lan Na, and Lan Xang—into a vast, tributary empire.
+He installed loyal vassals, married his family into local royalty, and promoted Theravada Buddhism as a unifying force while demanding military service and tribute.
+His capital at Hanthawaddy became a cosmopolitan hub.
+His empire fractured after his death in 1581, but his reign established a model of Burmese hegemony remembered as a golden age of power and ambition.

 The biggest hits of 1516